Feature Importance Disparities for Data Bias Investigations: Introduction

 Our most important contribution is introducing the notion of \emph{feature importance disparity} in the context of recently developed feature importance notions, and with respect to rich subgroups (Definition~\ref{def:fid}).
 We categorize a feature importance notion as \emph{separable} or not, based on whether it can be expressed as a sum over points in the subgroup (Definition~\ref{def:sep}) and define a variant of $\fid$, the \emph{average feature importance disparity} ($\avgfid$, Definition~\ref{def:avg_sep}).
 Our main theoretical contribution is Theorem~\ref{thm:sep} in Section~\ref{sec:sep}, which says informally that although the problem of finding the maximal $\fid$ subgroup is NP-hard in the worst case (Appendix~\ref{sec:hardness_app}), given access to an oracle for \emph{cost-sensitive classification} with respect to the rich subgroup class $\mathcal{G}$, (Definition~\ref{def:csc}), Algorithm~\ref{alg:cap} efficiently learns the subgroup with maximal $\fid$ for any separable feature importance notion.

-In Section~\ref{sec:experiments}, we conduct a thorough empirical evaluation of our methods, auditing for large $\fid$ subgroups on the Student \cite{student}, COMPAS \cite{angwin}, Bank \cite{MORO201422}, and Folktables \cite{folktables} datasets, using LIME, SHAP, saliency maps, and linear regression coefficient as feature importance notions.
-Our experiments establish the following:

-\begin{itemize} \item Across all (dataset, importance notion) pairs, we can find subgroups defined as functions of sensitive features that have large $\fid$ with respect to a given feature (Table~\ref{tab:summary}, Figures~\ref{fig:all_de}, \ref{fig:vid_dist}). \item Inspecting the coefficients of these subgroups yields interesting discussion about potential dataset bias (Figure~\ref{fig:case_study}, Appendix~\ref{sec:key_sub_app}). \item In about half the cases, rich subgroups yield higher out of sample $\fid$ compared to only searching subgroups defined by a single sensitive attribute, justifying the use of rich subgroups (Section~\ref{sec:rich_marg_main}). \item These subgroups have disparities in accepted fairness metrics such as demographic parity and calibration (Table~\ref{tab:fair_compare}).
-Conversely, rich subgroups that maximally violate fairness metrics also express large $\fid$ values (Table~\ref{tab:gerry_compare}). \end{itemize}
+In Section~\ref{sec:experiments}, we conduct a thorough empirical evaluation, auditing for large $\fid$ subgroups on the Student \cite{student}, COMPAS \cite{angwin}, Bank \cite{MORO201422}, and Folktables \cite{folktables} datasets, using LIME, SHAP, saliency maps, and linear regression coefficient as feature importance notions.
+Our experiments establish the following: (i) Across all (dataset, importance notion) pairs, we can find subgroups defined as functions of sensitive features that have large $\fid$ with respect to a given feature (Table~\ref{tab:summary}, Figures~\ref{fig:all_de}, \ref{fig:vid_dist}). (ii) Inspecting the coefficients of these subgroups yields interesting discussion about potential dataset bias (Figure~\ref{fig:case_study}, Section~\ref{sec:key_sub_app}). (iii) In about half the cases, rich subgroups yield higher out of sample $\fid$ compared to only searching subgroups defined by a single sensitive attribute, justifying the use of rich subgroups (Section~\ref{sec:rich_marg_main}). (iv) These subgroups have disparities in accepted fairness metrics such as demographic parity and calibration (Table~\ref{tab:fair_compare}).
+Conversely, rich subgroups that maximally violate fairness metrics also express large $\fid$ values (Table~\ref{tab:gerry_compare})

 These results generalize out of sample, both in terms of the $\fid$ values found, and the sizes of the corresponding subgroups found (Appendix~\ref{subsec:valid}).
 Taken together, these theoretical and empirical results highlight our methods as an important addition to the diagnostic toolkit for $\dbi$ in tabular datasets with sensitive features.